Machines can do some things much better than humans. But they still need humans to tell them what’s worthwhile.

 The difference lies not in how machines learn, but in their inability to connect their learnings across domains.
 Cross-domain machine learning remains one of the hottest topics for research at the cutting edge of the field.
 It may see some major breakthroughs soon.
 But for now, even the brightest ANNs are a long way from understanding the problems they solve.

 True understanding requires context.
 And for now, that’s something only we humans can bring to the table.

-Ben Thomas is a writer and brand strategist specializing in emerging technologies, Big Data, and the Internet of Things (IoT).
+Ben Thomas is the Chief Writer and Brand Strategist at Evo, with a core focus on emerging technologies, Big Data, and the Internet of Things (IoT).

-He loves to energize audiences about the frontiers of science, culture and technology — and the ways these all come together.
+He loves to engage audiences about the frontiers of science, culture and technology — and the ways these all come together.